KayserSoze42/extend.io/README.md

 ### Slinky

-_TamperMonkey script that adds an item in context-menu (right click menu) for easier search_
+_TamperMonkey script that adds an item in context-menu (right click menu) for easier search._

-_**AnythingGoogleSlinky.user.js** is provided as an example for a script that adds an option to search for **Anything** on **Google** under the TamperMonkey submenu_
+_**AnythingGoogleSlinky.user.js**_ is provided as an example for a script that adds an option to search for _**Anything**_ on _**Google**_ under the TamperMonkey submenu.

-_When clicked, it will get the text that is currently selected and join it with the rest of the url in the format of:_
+When clicked, it will get the text that is currently selected and join it with the rest of the url in the format of:

     https://www.google.com/search?q= + selectedtext

-_and open the joined url in a new tab_
+and open the joined url in a new tab.

-_Besides the example script there is also a "factory" script that generates a custom TamperMonkey script_
+Besides the example script there is also a "factory" script that generates a custom TamperMonkey script.

 ----